nanobox-quickstarts/nanobox-middleman/README.md

 Visit the app from your favorite browser at: `middleman.nanobox.dev:4567`.

 ## Now What?
-For more details about how this works or for more advanced topics related to running Middleman applications with Nanobox visit [guides.nanobox.io/middleman/](https://guides.nanobox.io/middleman/).
+For more details about how this works or for more advanced topics related to running Middleman applications with Nanobox, visit [guides.nanobox.io/middleman/](https://guides.nanobox.io/middleman/).